fbpx

 Ketamine treatment for PTSD can help sufferers escape the storm of trauma

-PTSD (Post–Traumatic Stress Disorder) is a condition that develops in the aftermath of a traumatic incident.
-While PTSD has long been associated with veterans of war (once known as being “shell-shocked”), the disorder can cripple anyone who has experienced a life-altering or dangerous incident.
-Survivors of childhood abuse, sexual assault, accidents, violence, and natural disasters can all suffer from PTSD.
-Ketamine for PTSD is a growing option for the relief of symptoms of this debilitating condition.
+Post-Traumatic Stress Disorder (PTSD) and trauma are conditions that develop in the aftermath of traumatic incidents.
+While PTSD has long been associated with veterans of war, these disorders can affect anyone who has experienced a life-altering or dangerous event.
+Survivors of childhood abuse, sexual assault, accidents, violence, and natural disasters can all suffer from PTSD or trauma-related symptoms.
+Ketamine therapy for PTSD and trauma is a growing option for relief from the debilitating symptoms of these conditions.

 Is Ketamine Treatment for PTSD Effective?

-A Mount Sinai Hospital study with a general population also found Ketamine to be a fast and effective alternative treatment for PTSD.
+• A Mount Sinai Hospital study with a general population found ketamine to be a fast and effective alternative treatment for PTSD.
 The study shows that “a single dose of IV ketamine was associated with rapid reduction of core PTSD symptoms and reduction in comorbid depressive symptoms in patients with chronic PTSD.”

 Learn more about how ketamine works and check out answers to some of the most common questions people have about the efficacy of ketamine for PTSD.